Peter Plympton Smith

 Peter Plympton Smith (born October 31, 1945) is an American educator and politician who served as a member of the United States House of Representatives from the U.S. state of Vermont, the 76th lieutenant governor of Vermont, and an education administrator.
 He served as the founding president of the Community College of Vermont, the founding president of California State University, Monterey Bay, and as assistant director general for education of the United Nations Educational, Scientific, and Cultural Organization (UNESCO).

-Peter Smith is currently serving as Senior Vice President for Academic Strategies and Development at Kaplan Higher Education Corporation, a global education company owned by the Graham Holding Company.
-At KHE, he has spearheaded efforts to personalize degree programs and learning support systems, while strengthening their outcomes-based pedagogy at the program and course level.
-Smith is also developing new market positions and services for the adult postsecondary education market.

 Early life and education

 Smith was born in Boston, Massachusetts, and was raised in Burlington, Vermont.
-He is the son of Burlington banker and Vermont State Senator Frederick P. Smith.
+He is the son of Burlington banker and Vermont State Senator Frederick Plympton Smith.
 He graduated from Phillips Academy in 1964 and received an A.B. in history from Princeton University in 1968 after completing a senior thesis titled "Burlington, Vermont, 1791-1848: A Study of Economic Development and Social Change in a Community."
 In 1970, he received a M.A.T. from the Harvard University Graduate School of Education.
 He received his Ed.D. from the Harvard Graduate School of Education in administration, planning, and social policy in 1983.